nowsprinting/test-helper/README.md

 `GizmosShowOnGameViewAttribute` is an NUnit test attribute class to show/hide Gizmos on `GameView` during the test running.

-This attribute can attached to test method only.
+This attribute can attach to test method only.
 Can be used with sync Test, async Test, and UnityTest.

 Usage: